andreww/python-novice-esces/_episodes/02-numpy.md

 > ~~~
 > {: .output}
 >
-> If, at a later date, we'd like to replace all the NaNs with a sensible numerical value
+> If, at a later date, we'd like to replace all the nans with a sensible numerical value
 > (e.g. the mean of the column), NumPy also provides functions that can help with this {: .callout}